-The U.S. officially occupied Tinian on August 1, 1944 and recaptured Guam on August 10, 1944.
-Rota and the islands north of Saipan were governed by Japan until September 2, 1945 when the U.S. assumed control.
+The United States officially occupied Tinian on August 1, 1944, and recaptured Guam on August 10, 1944.
+Rota and the islands north of Saipan were governed by Japan until September 2, 1945, when the United States assumed control.
 The U.S. Naval Military Government administered the Northern Mariana Islands until 1947.
-From 1947-1975, the Northern Mariana Islands were part of the United Nations' Trust Territory of the Pacific Islands and were administered by the United States under a United Nations mandate.
+From 1947 to 1975, the Northern Mariana Islands were part of the United Nations' Trust Territory of the Pacific Islands and were administered by the United States under a United Nations mandate.
 The Trusteeship Agreement was intended to assist the Trust Territories, all former colonies, in a movement toward self-governance.

-In 1975, the people of the Northern Mariana Islands and the United States entered a political Covenant that established a Commonwealth under the sovereignty of the United States.
-The Covenant was put to vote in a plebiscite on June 17, 1975 and approved by the U.S. House of Representatives through a joint resolution July 21, 1975.17 On March 6, 1977 CNMI voters ratified the Commonwealth Constitution which took effect on January 9, 1978.
+Large-scale amphibious attack at the beaches of Tinian Island in 1944.
+Photo: National Archives and Records the United States entered a political Covenant that established a Commonwealth under the sovereignty of the United States.
+The Covenant was put to vote in a plebiscite on June 17, 1975, and approved by the U.S. House of Representatives through a joint resolution July 21, 1975.17 On March 6, 1977, CNMI voters ratified the Commonwealth Constitution, which took effect on January 9, 1978.